Best Enrichment for Lovebird

 Physical Exercise Recommendations for Lovebird

 Physical activity for Lovebird should reflect their moderate exercise needs and Small (5-7 inches, 40-60 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Lovebird, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Look for heavy breathing, slowing pace, reluctance to continue, and lying down during activity as signs of fatigue.
 Lovebird birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Lovebird birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Lovebird benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Lovebird